ZacharyForman/Gozzlang-Comp/README.md

 A function declaration takes form:
 Gozz: \[Valid-Name\] \[Code\] Gozz!
 Where \[Valid-Name\] can be any of the operator names indicated user defined above, and [Code] is any valid string of operators and keywords.
+Because Gozz finds recursive function definitions distasteful, no recursive function definitions are allowed.
+No exceptions either.
 If a function is defined more than once, Gozz's love of splay trees causes the most recently defined function to be called.

 An example simple program is: